I am an engineer by trade and a philosopher and thinker by choice.

 Cast Iron Pipe

-Copper is probably the most commonly used plumbing materials in the United States today.
-This plumbing material offers long term durability and stability yet is soft enough to resist shattering upon impact.
-It's so durable, in fact, that copper pipes can even be used outdoors in both above and underground setting.
+Copper is probably the most commonly used plumbing material in the United States today.
+This plumbing option offers long-term durability and stability yet is soft enough to resist shattering upon impact.
+It's so durable, in fact, that copper pipes can even be used outdoors in both above and underground settings.
 Another advantage of copper plumbing is its natural ability to resist the growth of bacteria.
 This is important because it helps to ensure that your water supply is clean and safe to use.
 And finally, copper has a very high melting point and is able to resist deformation.
 This means that during a house fire, the plumbing may remain intact and could possibly be reused.